PenguinLiam/Kitty-Clicker/README.md

   - merge
   - double click under remote tracking on origin/master
   - then you are done and okay to work on the files

+OR
+Alternatively, just right click on the repository, and click 'pull'.
+This is the same thing as fetching AND merging rolled into one.